ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-11-27-artificial-intelligence.md

 This is the heart of **artificial intelligence** (AI).

 ## Not-so Intelligent Programs?
 Not every program that does something a human could typically do is deemed "intelligent".
-In general, computer programs that can do human-like tasks are extremely useful in answer questions like
+In general, computer programs that can do human-like tasks are extremely useful in answering questions like
 - is an email spam?
 - does this patient's heart have arrythmia?
 - will it be raining tomorrow?
 - what song should Spotify play next?

 While useful, we don't describe these programs as "intelligent" in the same way we think of **human intelligence**.
-The impetus of artificial intelligence is, however, to *simulate* human intelligence in machines.
+The main goal of artificial intelligence is, however, to *simulate* human intelligence in machines.

 ## Goals of AI
 Machines that mimic human cognitive functions such as learning and problem solving are considered **intelligent**.
 The scope of AI is often disputed.
 Because as machine become increasingly capable, a phenomenon called the **AI effect** kicks in.
 Critics start saying that intelligence is not just doing what we know humans are already capable of.
 Instead, intelligence is doing whatever hasn't been done yet ([Tesler's Theorem](https://en.wikipedia.org/wiki/AI_effect)).
 Nonetheless, the common goals of AI research include: